 After a visitor clicks a referral link, by default she will be sent to the path "user/register".
 This is the most logical choice, because it would be best if the visitor registers as soon as possible, especially before the cookie expires.
 But the path can be changed to any alternative, if needed for some reason.

-In the sandbox Drupal 7 website we will be using as an illustrative example, we must have at least one test referrer, in this case unimaginatively named "Test Referrer 1".
+In the sandbox Drupal 7 website I will be using as an illustrative example, I must have at least one test referrer, in this case unimaginatively named "Test Referrer 1".

 As an administrator, you might want to see the unique referral link generated for any user.
 Oddly enough, despite any superuser privileges, you will not see the referral link on any user's profile page except your own.

 However, if you login as such a user, then you will see his referral link.

 Each user, with the proper referral permissions, is given a single referral path — in this example, referral/6472757f — containing a unique hexadecimal value.
 (In the screenshots, http://drupal_7_test/ is the virtual host of our sandbox environment.)